AWS Storage Gateway is a fully managed hybrid cloud storage service that helps enable your on-premises applications to use AWS cloud storage.

 - SMB Support for Windows Applications: Storage Gateway’s File Gateway now supports the SMB (Server Message Block) protocol, allowing Windows-based applications to easily store and access objects in Amazon S3.
 This feature supports hybrid object-based workloads and integrates with corporate Active Directory for access control.

-What are the AWS Storage Gateway Types?
+AWS Storage Gateway Types

 The AWS Storage Gateway types are Amazon S3 File Gateway, Amazon FSx File Gateway, Tape Gateway, and Volume Gateway.